KaiWenger/memochange/paper/paper.md

 # Acknowledgements

 Financial support of the Deutsche Forschungsgemeinschaft (DFG) is gratefully acknowledged.
-We would like to thank Christian Leschinski and Simon Wingert for their helpful comments and suggestions.
+We would like to thank Jonas Moss, Stefanie LaZerte, Christian Leschinski, and Simon Wingert for their helpful comments and suggestions.

 # References